plankobostjan/Termux-ytdl/README.md

 --no-mtime
 -f "best[height<=1080]"
 ```
-Again, the *[height<=1080]* tells youtube-dl to download the best quality version up to 480px in width.
-You can change to 240, 360, 720 or 1080, etc. to suit your needs/bandwidth restrictions.
+Again, the *[height<=1080]* tells youtube-dl to download the best quality version up to 1080px in width.
+You can change it to 240, 360, 420, 720, etc. to suit your needs/bandwidth restrictions.

-The only thing to do now it to change the *termux-url-opener* file.
-GO ahead and open that file with nano:
+The only thing left to do now is changing the *termux-url-opener* file.
+Go ahead and open that file with nano:

 ```bash
 nano ~/bin/termux-url-opener